onnx/tensorflow-onnx/tutorials/README.md

 The following tutorials show how to convert various models to ONNX.

 [The original Bert model](https://github.com/onnx/tensorflow-onnx/blob/master/tutorials/BertTutorial.ipynb)<br/>
 By now this model is a bit old and it is much easier to use huggingface.
-How to convert the huggingface tensorflow models see [huggingface.py](https://github.com/onnx/tensorflow-onnx/blob/master/tests/huggingface.py)
+To see how to convert the huggingface tensorflow models see [huggingface.py](https://github.com/onnx/tensorflow-onnx/blob/master/tests/huggingface.py)

 [ssd-mobilenet](https://github.com/onnx/tensorflow-onnx/blob/master/tutorials/ConvertingSSDMobilenetToONNX.ipynb)